cocogitto/cocogitto/README.md

 ### Breaking changes

-All `coco` argument are positional except the optional `-B` flag used to create breaking changes commits :
+All `coco` argument are positional except the optional `-B` flag used to create breaking changes commits:

 ```shell script
 coco fix -B "add fix a nasty bug" cli
 ```

-This would create the following [breaking change](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with--to-draw-attention-to-breaking-change) commit : `fix!: fix a nasty bug`.
+This would create the following [breaking change](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with--to-draw-attention-to-breaking-change) commit:`fix!: fix a nasty bug`.

 `coco` use the `!` notation to denote breaking changes commit because it can be easily seen in your git log, however if you manually create breaking changes commits with [the footer notation](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-description-and-breaking-change-footer)